 Additional information about clinical trials can be found here .

-Clinical trials for WM can be found at the National Institutes of Health clinical trials website, www.clinicaltrials.gov.
-If you want to do a general search of such clinical trials, begin typing Waldenstrom in the "Condition/Disease" Search box, and you should see a dropdown menu of conditions to choose from that include Waldenstrom's.
+If you want to do your own clinical trial search, you can go to the National Institutes of Health clinical trials website, www.clinicaltrials.gov.
+To do a general search, begin typing Waldenstrom in the "Condition/Disease" Search box, and you should see a dropdown menu of conditions to choose from that include Waldenstrom macroglobulinemia.
 You can click on the box "Find a study to participate in" if you want to see only those trials that are currently recruiting participants, or you can click on the box "Search all studies" to see all clinical trials, including those that have not yet begun recruiting or that are now closed.
 You can narrow your search by using the "Country" Search box; if you choose the United States, an additional Search box will open to allow you to search by State.
 You can view trials of particular drugs or view an individual trial by its assigned NCT number if you use the "Other Terms" Search box.